-Extra copies of the allowable resources will not be provided
+Extra copies of the allowable resources will not be provided.

-All reference material will be inspected prior to admittance to the testing area
+All reference material will be inspected prior to testing.

-All reference material will be inspected prior to candidate's leaving the testing area, to ensure no test questions or answers have been recorded.
+All reference material will be inspected at the end of the exam period to ensure no test questions or answers have been recorded.

-Candidates will receive two sheets of scratch paper prior to beginning the examination.
-Scratch paper will be collected and counted from candidate prior to candidate leaving the testing area.
+Candidates testing at a CBT testing center will receive a note board prior to beginning the examination.
+Note boards will be collected from candidates and erased prior to candidates leaving the testing area Candidates testing by remote proctor will have access to an online notepad.